Banfora

-Banfora is a city in south western Burkina Faso, with a population of 117,452 (2019 census) making it the sixth most populous city in Burkina Faso.
+Banfora is a city in southwestern Burkina Faso, with a population of 117,452 (2019 census) making it the sixth most populous city in Burkina Faso.
 It is the capital of the Comoe province.
 The city lies 85 km south-west of Bobo-Dioulasso, on the Abidjan – Ouagadougou Railway.
 The Cascades de Karfiguéla are a series of waterfalls close to Banfora.

 History

 The first settlers were the Karaboro who with the Gouin and Turkas constitute the city's main ethnic groups.
 They are all from the south of Burkina Faso.

 In 1903 the French colonialist forces created a military post at Banfora and one year later created an administrative position there.
 In 1905 a road was built linking Banfora to Bobo-Dioulasso and in 1931 a railway was built to the town.

 Economy

 The economy has grown around the sugar cane industry.
 The city is also an important market town and there are hotels which support a small tourism industry linked to the Cascades de Karfiguéla.